lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-The SCHC Fragmentation MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet still exceeds the L2 data unit.
+The SCHC Fragmentation /Reassembly MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC Packet still exceeds the L2 data unit.

-The SCHC Fragmentation functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
-This assumption allows reducing the complexity and overhead of the SCHC Fragmentation mechanism.
+The SCHC F/R functionality defined in this document has been designed under the assumption that data unit out-of- sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.
+This assumption allows reducing the complexity and overhead of the SCHC F/R mechanism.

-To adapt the SCHC Fragmentation to the capabilities of LPWAN technologies is required to enable optional SCHC Fragment retransmission and to allow a stepper delivery for the reliability of SCHC Fragments.
+To adapt the SCHC F/R to the capabilities of LPWAN technologies is required to enable optional SCHC Fragment retransmission and to allow a stepper delivery for the reliability of SCHC Fragments.
 This document does not make any decision with regard to which SCHC Fragment delivery reliability mode will be used over a specific LPWAN technology.
 These details will be defined in other technology-specific documents.

 ## Fragmentation Tools

-This subsection describes the different tools that are used to enable the SCHC Fragmentation functionality defined in this document, such as fields in the SCHC Fragmentation header frames (see the related formats in {{Fragfor}}), and the different parameters supported in the reliability modes such as timers and parameters.
+This subsection describes the different tools that are used to enable the SCHC F/R functionality defined in this document, such as fields in the SCHC F/R header frames (see the related formats in {{Fragfor}}), and the different parameters supported in the reliability modes such as timers and parameters.

 * Rule ID.
 The Rule ID is present in the SCHC Fragment header and in the SCHC ACK header format.
-The Rule ID in a SCHC fragment header is used to identify that a SCHC Fragment is being carried, which SCHC Fragmentation reliability mode is used and which window size is used.
-The Rule ID  in the SCHC Fragmentation header also allows interleaving non-fragmented
+The Rule ID in a SCHC fragment header is used to identify that a SCHC Fragment is being carried, which SCHC F/R reliability mode is used and which window size is used.
+The Rule ID  in the SCHC F/R header also allows interleaving non-fragmented
   packets and SCHC Fragments that carry other SCHC Packets.
 The Rule ID in an SCHC ACK identifies the message as an SCHC ACK.

 * Fragment Compressed Number (FCN).
 The FCN is included in all SCHC Fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute SCHC Fragment number.
-There are two FCN reserved values that are used for controlling the SCHC Fragmentation process, as described next:
+There are two FCN reserved values that are used for controlling the SCHC F/R process, as described next:

   * The FCN value with all the bits equal to 1 (All-1) denotes the last SCHC Fragment of a packet.
 The last window of a packet is called an All-1 window.